trangdata/treeheatr/README.md

 decision tree.
 The basic building blocks to a **treeheatr** plot are (yes, you guessed it\!) a decision tree and a heatmap.

-  - The decision tree is computed with `partkit::ctree()` and plotted with the well-documented and flexible [**ggparty**](https://cran.r-project.org/web/packages/ggparty/index.html) package.
+  - The decision tree is computed with `partykit::ctree()` and plotted with the well-documented and flexible [**ggparty**](https://cran.r-project.org/web/packages/ggparty/index.html) package.
 The tree parameters can be passed to **ggparty** functions